alyse-peak/alyse-peak/README.md

 :computer: **TechEd**: I copyedited instructional content for cloud and DevOps courses, and created lab guides to step students through hands-on learning objectives.

-:credit_card: **Fraud Prevention**: I updated and maintained content within an internal knowledge base for the Customer Success team, worked with Marketing to create customer-facing support documentation, and assisted with QA by performing exploratory and regression testing.
+:credit_card: **Cyberfraud Prevention**: I updated and maintained content within an internal knowledge base for the Customer Success team, worked with Marketing to create customer-facing support documentation, and assisted with QA by performing exploratory and regression testing.

 :clipboard: **InsurTech**: I updated a full internal knowledge base for insurance software and procedures, which contained over 90 articles.